kdvalin/framebench/README.md

 --framerate=<int>
     The desired framerate of the camera during the test.
 (Default is 30) --format=<str>
     The format to be used by the camera.
-Must be 4 characters, use list command to validate what is supported by the camera.
+Must be 4 characters.
+    Use the "list -d" command to validate what is supported by the camera.
     (Default is MJPG)
 ```